-1. The Doberman Pinscher is susceptible to many health conditions.
+1. The Doberman Pinscher is susceptible to several health conditions.

 Are Dobermans unhealthy?

-Sadly, the answer is no. The breed belongs to the top 20 unhealthiest dog breeds.
+Sadly, the answer is yes.
+The breed belongs to the top 20 unhealthiest dog breeds.

 The Doberman Pinscher is prone to several health issues.
 Some of these are rather serious conditions, such as dog bloat, whilst others are genetically predisposed to the breed.
-These include dilated cardiomyopathy, hip dysplasia, and von Willebrand disease.
+These include dilated cardiomyopathy (DCM), hip dysplasia, and von Willebrand disease.

 Most of these Doberman Pinscher health conditions can be prevented by getting the Doberman Pinscher puppy responsibly.
 Do your research, understand the breed, look for a credible and ethical breeder.
 Their parent dogs should be thoroughly tested before breeding.